 If you slipped and fell down on the floor at work, which caused you to injure yourself, you could make a claim.
 However, you will need to prove that the reason you slipped on a wet floor was that your employer breached their duty of care.

 Providing evidence about your injury and accident is crucial for proving that negligence occurred.
-Some of the evidence that you could collect to help support your claim includes:
+For example, you could use:

 - Any CCTV footage, videos or photographs that show you slipping on a wet floor.